Magnetic quadrupole dichroism in isotropic medium: Experimental illustration

 \acknowledgments

-A.A.F., G.G.K, M.Y.P., and V.S.Z. acknowledge Saint-Petersburg State University for the research project 122040800257-5.
+A.A.F., G.G.K, M.Y.P., and V.S.Z. acknowledge Saint-Petersburg State University for the research Project No. 1024022800259-7.
 D.S.S. acknowledges the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS.''
-M.V.P. acknowledges Ioffe Institute for the research project FFUG-2024-0005.
+M.V.P. acknowledges Ioffe Institute for the research Project No. FFUG-2024-0005.
+The authors are thankful to A.~K.\ Vershovskii for fruitful discussions.
+M.Y.P. thanks Magicplot Systems, LLC, which provided the software in which the experimental data were processed. \looseness=-1